Drug and Alcohol Rehab in Flintshire

 Other medical issues are also taken into consideration.
 Someone suffering from anxiety or depression might also require more time in therapy than average.

-People will be assessed before entering rehab , and the duration will be suggested by a medical professional.
+People will be assessed before entering rehab and the duration will be suggested by a medical professional.

-In general, however, most rehabs offer 7-day, 14-day, 28-day, and 90-day treatment options.
+In general, however, most rehabs offer 7-day, 14-day, 28-day and 90-day treatment options.

-Inpatient Versus Outpatient Treatment
+Inpatient vs Outpatient Drug Addiction Treatment in Flintshire

 Another factor to take into consideration regarding rehab duration is inpatient versus outpatient treatment.

-Both offer a similar program – detox, therapy, relapse prevention, and aftercare – but are different in various ways.
+Both offer a similar program – detox, therapy, relapse prevention and aftercare – but are different in various ways.

 The most obvious difference is that inpatient treatment requires the person to stay at a facility for the duration of their treatment.
 Most inpatient treatments last for 28 days.